What Is a Reverse Mortgage — And Is it Right for You?

 • Do a cash-out refinance loan to tap into your home’s equity instead.

-• Take out a home equity line of credit (HELOC), or a home equity loan, which can be a less-expensive way to draw from your home’s equity.
+• Take out a home equity line of credit (HELOC), or a home equity loan, which can be a less expensive way to draw from your home’s equity.

 • Sell and downsize or rent your home.
-You can sell at a profit and move to a smaller, less-expensive lodging.
+You can sell at a profit and move to a smaller, less expensive lodging.
 Or, you might even rent instead, opting out of the expense and responsibility of home owning, and taking the cash.

 • Cash in other assets.
 Perhaps you own stocks you can sell, or a life insurance policy you no longer need.
-Investigate your own assets and you might find a solution with fewers risks and costs than a reverse mortgage.
+Investigate your own assets and you might find a solution with fewer risks and costs than a reverse mortgage.

 • Talk to an agent about your options.
 Together, you can dig into your personal financial picture and investigate creative options.